hiaoxui/hiaoxui.github.io/_pages/about.md

 and Microsoft Research Lab at Redmond (mentored by [Corby Rosset](https://www.microsoft.com/en-us/research/people/corbyrosset/) working on large language models.
 I was a visiting student at Johns Hopkins University in 2018, mentored by [Hongyuan Mei](https://hongyuanmei.com/) and [Jason Eisner](https://www.cs.jhu.edu/~jason/).

+**Update**: I will be a researcher at [Health Futures](https://www.microsoft.com/en-us/research/lab/microsoft-health-futures/), Microsoft Research after graduation.
+See you in Redmond!

 Find my email address [here](/email/).

 ## My research